Inclusive Education Network

 • Provide networking, professional development and knowledge exchange opportunities for researchers, practitioners, students and other stakeholders in Scottish education.

-The network organises a series of seminars and workshops, which will be advertised through the SERA website and the SERA Twitter account.
+The network organises a series of seminars and workshops, which are advertised through the SERA website and the SERA Twitter account.
+We have welcomed speakers on topics including promoting inclusion and equality in education; racism and race equality; teaching and learning in lockdown; and the promotion of equity, inclusion and social justice in Mathematics classrooms.

 All future updates regarding the Inclusive Education Network can be found in the SERA Latest section of this website under the Inclusive Education Network category.

-If you want to be involved, please contact the network convenors using the details below.
+If you want to be involved, for example, you wish to become a Network member, or wish to propose a topic or guest speaker for a Network event, please contact the network convenors using the details below.
+We will be delighted to hear from you.

 Network Convenors: